thin fashion models

 Difficulty in discussing the issue due to potential criticism

 Addressing the issue surrounding the normalization of thinness in the fashion industry presents a significant challenge due to potential criticism, hindering meaningful discussions.
 The reluctance stems from the fear of being deemed unprofessional and receiving backlash for deviating from established beauty standards.
-Moreover, designers are generally hesitant to address it for fear of alienating consumers who are accustomed to seeing only skinny models on their runways.
-This creates an environment where key stakeholders within the industry hesitate to speak up and tackle issues such as the underrepresentation of diverse body types or the impact that such depictions have on people’s self-esteem.
+Moreover, designers generally hesitate to address it, fearing alienating consumers accustomed to seeing only skinny models on their runways.
+This creates an environment where critical stakeholders within the industry hesitate to speak up and tackle issues such as the underrepresentation of diverse body types or the impact that such depictions have on people’s self-esteem.

 Model showing back bones